-First, I will meet with both you and your child to 1) discuss your reason(s) for seeking therapy, and 2) obtain your child’s family, medical, social, school, and (if any prior) treatment histories.
-Then, if you and your child are comfortable, I will meet with your child alone to complete my assessment and identify goals for therapy.
-I will then invite you back in, at which time we will share the goals that your child and I have identified.
-I will also give my recommendations for frequency of therapy, and I will ask for you and your child’s signed consent to speak with other persons important to or involved in your child’s treatment.
+First, your child’s therapist will meet with both you and your child to 1) discuss your reason(s) for seeking therapy, and 2) obtain your child’s family, medical, social, school, and (if any prior) treatment histories.
+Then, if you and your child are comfortable, your child’s therapist will meet with your child alone to complete a more thorough assessment and identify goals for therapy.
+The last part of the session you will be brought back in, at which time your child’s therapist will provide recommendations for treatment and frequency of sessions.

-I take a collaborative approach to individual therapy with your child.
-In doing so, I enlist the help of positive adults in your child’s life.
-It is important to your child’s treatment outcomes that I am able to communicate with these people when necessary to ensure your child has the most support possible, that treatment is seamless, and that your child is hearing the same messages.
+The therapists at DMC take a collaborative approach to individual therapy with your child.
+In doing so, they may enlist the help of positive adults in your child’s life.
+It is important to your child’s treatment outcomes that their therapist is able to communicate with these people when necessary to ensure your child has the most support possible, that treatment is seamless, and that your child is hearing the same messages.
 Examples of positive adults include: teachers, school social worker, school psychologist, school counselor, coaches, youth group leader, psychiatrist, pediatrician, and other involved treatment professionals.
 Each child’s situation is different and the frequency of communication varies on the needs of your child’s treatment.

-If you ever have questions about your child and our sessions, please do not hesitate to call or email me.
+If you ever have questions about your child and our sessions, please do not hesitate to call or email their therapist.